 3. Handling insurance matters

-4. Negotiating medical bills
+4. Dealing with medical bills

 Many adults do not know how medical billing works, but it is actually very complex.
 Healthcare providers often offer different prices on procedures and medications depending on whether a person pays directly or an insurance company pays for treatment.
 Patients may struggle to effectively negotiate with the hospital or other healthcare providers involved in their treatment.
+Failure to pay medical bills can result in bills being sent to collections agencies and medical providers may refuse to provide further treatment.
+An attorney can help navigate these issues.

 Those who make a point of getting help early after a crash or after handling the immediate aftermath will have an easier time seeking compensation and focusing on their physical recovery.
 For these reasons and others, taking informed steps to handle the long-term consequences of a motor vehicle collision benefits those affected by a recent injurious wreck.